-Each institute has a particular focus ranging from climate change and the environment to Shakespeare's Globe.
-Interested students should contact firstname.lastname@example.org right away.
+Each institute has a particular focus ranging from history and cultural identity to art and activism.
+Interested students should contact email@example.com right away.

 The costs covered by the Fulbright Commission and its partner institutions include return US-UK airfare, tuition and fees at the host institution, accommodation, and in some cases, a small daily allowance for meals.

 - Have at least two years of undergraduate study remaining after the institute finishes (first year, sophomore, or pre-junior)

 - Be a U.S. citizen with a U.S. passport

 - Be at least 18 years old by the program start date

 - Have a minimum 3.7 GPA

 - Have had little or no study or travel outside of the US